 In Minnesota, there are three types of restraining orders:

 Order for Protection (OFP) — A civil order that is designed to protect someone who has suffered abuse from a family member or household member.

 Harassment Restraining Order (HRO) — A civil order designed to protect someone from abuse or harassment by a person not related to the victim.

 Domestic No Contact Order (DANCO) — Issued at the request of a prosecutor, not the victim of abuse.
 Violation of a DANCO order is a criminal offense.

 Considering the consequences, you should try to avoid the imposition of an OFP or HRO if that is possible.
 Villaume & Schiek, P.A., can represent you in the civil hearing following the issuance of the temporary order.
 We can present evidence in your favor, cross-examine witnesses and challenge the assertions of the person seeking the order.

 Violation of an OFP, HRO or DANCO order is a serious criminal offense carrying a potential jail sentence.
-We are experienced trial lawyers who aggressively defend people facing criminal charges.
-Villaume & Schiek, P.A., will work tirelessly to protect your rights and obtain the best possible outcome for you.
+Our experienced trial lawyers aggressively defend people facing criminal charges.
+The team at Villaume & Schiek, P.A., will work tirelessly to protect your rights and obtain a favorable outcome for you.

 In a free consultation, an attorney can provide you with an honest assessment of your case and discuss how we can help you.